Chamidilshika/SmartCodeFixer/README.md

 This system analyzes code input, identifies potential issues, and recommends optimized solutions in real-time, making it especially useful for beginners and developers working on complex projects.

 # Objectives
-Automate the detection of common coding errors
-Provide intelligent and accurate fix suggestions Reduce debugging time and effort
+Automate the detection of common coding errors, Provide intelligent and accurate fix suggestions, Reduce debugging time and effort,
 Enhance coding efficiency and learning experience

 # Tech Stack